Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Whether you opt for a luxury rental in Switzerland or try to experience the country cheaply by staying in hostels (to which I say good luck — I paid a crippling $40 for a bunk in a hostel, an experience I hope to never repeat), the best part is that many of the most stunning views in Switzerland are completely free!

-In collaboration with Swiss Travel System, I obtained a 8 day Swiss Travel Pass to explore some of the best places to visit in Switzerland, all by train.
-I’ve compiled a list of some of the mwost scenic places in Switzerland to help you plan the best stops for sightseeing in Switzerland by train.
-Rather than just give the usual Switzerland tourist spots, I’ve tried to show some more off the beaten path towns that are even more scenic than crowded Zürich and Geneva.
+In collaboration with Swiss Travel System, I used an 8-day Swiss Travel Pass to explore some of the best places to visit in Switzerland, all by train.
+I’ve compiled a list of some of the most beautiful places in Switzerland to help you plan the best stops for sightseeing in Switzerland by train.
+Rather than just give the usual Switzerland tourist spots, I’ve tried to show some more off the beaten path Switzerland highlights, plus popular cities like Zürich and Geneva.

 Plus, if you’re under 26, you’re eligible for an additional 15% discount!
 Oh, to be young again….